Sex trafficking: Healthcare interventions

-Approximately 87.8% of trafficking victims have come in contact with a healthcare professional either during or after their time of exploitation and labor.
-On February 26, 2018, the Office on Trafficking in Persons (OTIP) under the U.S. Department of Health & Human Services passed the SOAR to Health and Wellness Act of 2018.
-SOAR which is an acronym which stands for Stop, Observe, Ask, and Respond is a training program which aims to properly equip professionals with the necessary resources and methods to identify victims of human trafficking.
-The training aids to help others recognize key indicators and characteristics of human trafficking as well as aid in key communication techniques that are effective for everyone involved.
-Response tactics can be key to identifying victims without causing harm and putting them in increased danger.
-The trainings also provide key communities with the support and resources they may need to bring attention to a crime which may be heavily impacting that area.
-The training can either be taken online or in person and can be personalized based the role of the professional.
-SOAR is available to anyone who may be interested in learning how to identify victims or situations of human trafficking in a healthcare setting.
-Trainings are available for social workers, medical and public health professionals, and even educators.

 Physicians against the trafficking of humans (PATH) is a program of the American Medical Women's Association (AMWA) that was started in 2014 with efforts to encourage medical professionals including physicians, residents, and medical students to become more aware of human trafficking.
 The initiative was initially brought into discussion by Dr. Gayatri Devi in 2012, the president of AMWA at the time.
 She identified human sex trafficking as a key issue to be addressed.
 This discussion then progressed into forming a Human Trafficking Committee to handle the issue.
 PATH has since been creating content for hospitals and other medical facilities to use to educate professionals and students on the identification and advocacy for human trafficking.
 PATH has also been featured in many media outlets such as Politico and TEDx.